DrMint/Okuma-Reader/README.md

 ## Features

-- Page turn with arrow keys or by clicking/tapping on the edge of a page.
-- Support for books with multiple chapters.
+- Support for series with multiple chapters and volumes.
 - Support for Japanese page ordering.
 - Support for various screen ratio.
-- Support for vertical continuous scrolling (webtoons).
+- Support for vertical continuous scrolling (such as webtoons).
 - Optional filters that simulate the visual experience of reading a real book (see Interface for images).
+- Page turn with arrow keys or by clicking/tapping on the edge of a page.
 - Next/previous chapter buttons and chapter selection drop-down menu.
 - Asynchronous pre-caching of the next pages (or next chapter first pages when at the end of a chapter).
 - Single and double-page display with the ability to display the cover page as a single page.
 - Automatically save the current page/chapter and selected options for when the user comes reading again.
-- Config files per book.
+- Config files per title and per volume.
 - Light-weight: under 200KB (including icons, filters, and textures).

 ## Interface